juliaolivieri/COMP_162_2026/classwork8.md

 2. **(CW) Sort the starwars data frame by `birth_year` in descending order.**
 3. **(CW) Sort the starwars data frame by `hair_color` in descending order, then `birth_year` in ascending order.**
 4. Sort the data frame by `hair_color`, then `birth_year` in descending order.
+5. **(CW) Who is the shortest Star Wars character?**
-5. **(CW) Who is the tallest Star Wars character?**
+6. **(CW) Who is the tallest Star Wars character?**
-6. Make a bar chart for the `homeworld` variable.
+7. Make a bar chart for the `homeworld` variable.
 Does the plot look better when `homeworld`  is on the x or y axis?
-7. (Challenge) Sort the data frame by every column in the data frame, choosing ascending order for half and descending order for half.
+8. (Challenge) Sort the data frame by every column in the data frame, choosing ascending order for half and descending order for half.

 ## Part 2: The `select()` function